Funded proposals

 Towards Ubiquitous Hospital-Level Personalized Healthcare: Doctor Robot (DocBot): Healthcare Engineering with AI & Robotic Technology (HEART)

-Principal investigator: Xu Chen, PhD, UW Mechanical Engineering
+Principal investigator: Xu Chen, Ph.D., Associate Professor, Mechanical Engineering

-Co-principal investigator: Tueng T. Shen, MD, PhD, Professor, Ophthalmology and Bioengineering, SOM & COE
+Co-principal investigator: Tueng T. Shen, M.D., Ph.D., Professor, Ophthalmology and Bioengineering

 Integrating Engineering and Rehabilitation Medicine to Improve Healthcare and Assistive Technology Access and Customizability

-Co-principal investigator: Heather A Feldner, PT, PhD, PCS, Associate Professor, Rehabilitation Medicine, SOM
+Co-principal investigator: Heather A Feldner, PT, Ph.D., PCS, Associate Professor, Rehabilitation Medicine

 Additional collaborator: Brennen Johnston, Washington Assistive Technology Act Program (WATAP) Assistive Technology Support Technician